 Move west down Ventura Boulevard

 “Axl Rose called and asked me, ‘Where did you get that line about the vampires in the valley?’
 When I’m driving, I sometimes see these shadowy-looking people just off the sidewalks, around the post office.
-I always thought of them as vampires for some reason,” stated Petty.
+I always thought of them as vampires for some reason,” said Petty.

 “I had to drive down Ventura Boulevard and over Mulholland every day to get to Mike’s house,” said Petty.
 “There’s a lot going on out there on that street if you ever drive up and down it a lot and see it at night and… I think it’s becoming more action oriented, really, than it used to be in the old days like Hollywood or Sunset, but these days I find Ventura Boulevard much more interesting.”